GZK1108/Comfyui-QwenLoraLoaderSelective/README.md

 ## License

-Same license as ComfyUI (GPL-3.0).
+MIT License.
 Please respect the individual licenses of LoRA assets you deploy.

 > **Note**: The node has been validated with LoRAs trained via the ai-toolkit training framework.
 LoRAs produced by other toolchains may not be compatible—please test them on your own setup.
 If you encounter issues, feel free to open an issue for assistance.